 Conclusion: Love, Death, and the Need to Belong

-“There Is a Light That Never Goes Out” captures what it feels like to be on the outside of everything and to find one person who makes it all bearable.
-It’s about real hunger, not just for romance, but for meaning.
+“There Is a Light That Never Goes Out” is about what it feels like to be on the outside of everything and to find one person who makes it all bearable.
+It’s also about someone who has a desperate hunger for both romance and meaning.